 The functional currency of the Company is US Dollars.
-However, for purposes of compliance with the requirements of the Act, as aforesaid, these financial statements have been translated into Indian Rupees, being presentation currency, in accordance with the methodology prescribed for conversion of financial statements in Indian Accounting Standard (Ind-AS) 21: Effects of Changes in Foreign Exchange Rates.
-All amounts have been rounded-off to the nearest lakhs, unless otherwise indicated.
+However, for purposes of preparation of consolidated financial statements of the holding company, as aforesaid, these financial statements have been translated into Indian Rupees, being presentation currency, in accordance with the methodology prescribed for conversion of financial statements in Indian Accounting Standard (Ind-AS) 21: Effects of Changes in Foreign Exchange Rates.
+All amounts have been rounded-off to the nearest lakhs, up to two decimal places, unless otherwise indicated.